 In other words, it's impossible to know what's working (and what's not) if there are no defined metrics to judge success.

-While the vague "catch-all" approach to marketing used to work for some businesses, it doesn’t anymore.
+While the vague "catch-all" or "spray and pray" approaches to marketing used to work for some businesses, it just doesn’t anymore.
 As consumers demand more personalized experiences, there’s even more of a push for data-driven marketing.

 According to a 2013 study by Janrain, 74% of online consumers admitted they get frustrated with websites when content appears that has nothing to do with their interests.

 … and that was nearly a decade ago.